Powerful Quotes from Female Tech Leaders

-This month, the United States is celebrating Women’s History Month, and today, we join the world in celebrating International Women’s Day.
+In the month of March, the United State celebrates Women’s History Month, and March 8th of each year, world joins together to celebrate International Women’s Day.
 The theme for Women’s History Month this year is “Nevertheless, She Persisted: Honoring Women Who Fight All Forms of Discrimination Against Women.”
 This inspirational theme speaks to the critical mass of conversation related to gender parity that has erupted over the past year.

 From salary inequality and lack of presence in leadership roles to the glass ceiling, women have long struggled for equal footing on the professional playing field.